德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Dave Pahl - Head of IR & VP

-• Yes.
-Toshiya, and I'll remind everyone else, I know you know the industry well.
-But pricing just doesn't move quickly in our markets overall.
-And nor is it the primary reason why a customer chooses our products.
-So -- and as we've mentioned before, our pricing strategy hasn't changed.
-And of course, we're always regularly monitoring the market and pricing our products appropriately.
-And as we've talked about now for, I think, a couple of quarters, as we expected supply and demand to come more in balance that we would expect pricing to revert back to how it's behaved over the last 10 or 20 years.
-And over the last 6 months or so, that's what we've seen.
-So somewhat of a low single-digit decline is what we're expecting out in time and I wouldn't describe that as unusual.
+Yes.
+Toshiya, and I'll remind everyone else, I know you know the industry well, but pricing just doesn't move quickly in our markets overall, and nor is it the primary reason why a customer chooses our products.
+So -- and as we've mentioned before, our pricing strategy hasn't changed, and of course, we're always regularly monitoring the market and pricing our products appropriately.
+And as we've talked about now for I think a couple of quarters, as we expected supply and demand to come more in balance, that we would expect pricing to revert back to how it's behaved over the last 10 or 20 years.
+And over the last six months or so, that's what we've seen.
+So somewhat of a low single-digit decline is what we're expecting out in time, and I wouldn't describe that as unusual.

 Operator